 Liquidity risk is the risk that the Group and the Company will not be able to meet its financial obligations as they fall due.
 In the management of liquidity risk, the Group and the Company monitors and maintains a level of cash and cash equivalents deemed adequate by the management to finance the Group's and the Company's operations and where required, and mitigate the effects of fluctuation in cash flows.

-The Group's and the Company's financial liabilities at the end of the reporting period either mature within one year or are repayable on demand.
+The Company's financial liabilities at the end of the reporting period either mature one year or are repayable on demand.